 Just like products and documents, folders can contain and display a wide range of data and content as determined by their shapes.
-Each folder shape is built up from one or more components: rich text, paragraphs, and videos, just to name a few options.
+Each folder shape is built up from zero or more components: rich text, paragraphs, and videos, just to name a few options.
 Think of folders as containers that can perform double duty as web pages.
 In fact, the page you’re reading right now is a Crystallize folder with a particular shape, which we’ve called “Learn”:

 On the right side of the screen is a list of the components that you can add to the shape.
 Either left-click on them or drag and drop them to the center of the screen to add them to your shape definition.
-Once components have been added, you can click and drag on their left-hand tabs to reorder them, or you can click the (...) button on the right-hand side to delete them.
+Once components have been added, you can click and drag on their left-hand tabs to reorder them, or you can click the action button (...) on the right-hand side to delete them.
 Every component will need to be named and properly configured, which is covered in more detail in the Concepts entry for each component.